The Morning You Stand 5 Meters from the World's Largest Lizard

 Pink Beach

 Literally pink sand.
 Crushed red coral mixed with white sand creates a blush-colored beach that photographs pink and feels surreal in person.
-The snorkeling directly offshore is some of the best I've experienced — healthy coral walls dropping into blue water, clownfish, parrotfish, and a turtle that cruised past at arm's length.
+The snorkeling directly offshore ranks among the best in Komodo — healthy coral walls dropping into blue water, clownfish, parrotfish, and a turtle that cruises past at arm's length.

 Wear reef shoes.
 Coral fragments are sharp.